-Further, in natural languages where gender is an essential part of the language, the gender of the phrases.
+Further, in natural languages where gender is an essential part of the language, the gender of the noun governs both the meaning and the representation of the associated/relevant words in the noun phrase.
+The gender of the noun also may impact the representation of the associated verb phrases.
 Therefore, gender of the noun is important in the use of official languages.

-25 A "national language" is more of the nature of a linguistic construct a being a language of a people who form a "nation" whose boundary in turn may well not match that of present day jurisdictional domains of "nation-states" as peer members of the United Nations.
+$^{^{25}}$ A "national language" is more of the nature of a linguistic construct a being a language of a people who form a "nation" whose boundary in turn may well not match that of present day jurisdictional domains of "nation-states" as peer members of the United Nations.